-Preparing for Urgent-Start Peritoneal Dialysis
+Preparing for Success with Urgent-Start Peritoneal Dialysis

 More than half of patients who progress to end stage renal disease (ESRD) do not have a distinct plan for treatment at the time of dialysis therapy initiation.1 Most ESRD patients begin dialysis with a tunneled central venous catheter (CVC),2 yet this approach can introduce many potential complications.
 In many cases, urgent-start peritoneal dialysis (PD) may provide a safer alternative with better clinical results for patients who present for unplanned dialysis starts.1, 3–8

 Urgent-start PD involves initiating PD within 24 to 48 hours after PD catheter insertion, which is earlier than the standard two-week healing time.
 Patients receive low-volume, supine dialysis—typically in an outpatient setting—for one to two weeks until their catheter heals.
 During this time, patients are educated and trained to be able to perform PD at home after the catheter healing period.
 After returning home, these patients should have home clinic visits at least once per month and consistent access to the care team via phone to ensure they are increasing their comfort and confidence in receiving PD at home.

 Clinical benefits of avoiding a CVC with urgent-start PD may include:1, 3–8

 - Lower septicemia, bacteremia, stenosis and thrombosis events